dmauser/azure-vpn-s2s-nat/README.md

     - branch1-vpngw - Azure VPN Gateway using VpnGw1 SKU
     - NAT address - 100.0.2.0/24

+## Considerations

+- All three environments use the same IP address space 10.0.1.0/24 to simulate overlapping IP address
+- Branches are emulated in Azure using VPN Gateway (you can replace with a NVA).
+Although documentations states  that VNet-to-Vnet connection type is not supported in this scenarios we are using Site-to-Site together with Local Network Gateways and that is a supported scenario.
-- Note: all the VMs do not have Public IP but you can access them using serial console.
+- All the VMs do not have Public IP but you can access them using [Serial Console](https://docs.microsoft.com/en-us/troubleshoot/azure/virtual-machines/serial-console-overview).
+- This lab uses Static NAT and IPSec with static routing.

 ## Deploy Lab